What is postpartum depression?

 The symptoms of postpartum depression are much more intense, last longer and may interfere with the mother’s ability to care for her baby.
 These include:

 - anxiety, depression and guilt

 - inability to bond with baby

 - lack of energy

 What causes postpartum depression?

-There is no single reason why some mothers develop post-partum depression and others don’t but there are a few causes and risk factors that are interrelated.
+There is no single reason why some mothers develop postpartum depression and others don’t, but there are a few causes and risk factors that are interrelated.
 These include:

-Hormonal changes – once a woman has given birth, there is a dramatic drop in the hormones oestrogen and progesterone, which contributes to postpartum depression.
+Once a woman has given birth, there is a dramatic drop in the hormones oestrogen and progesterone, which contributes to postpartum depression.
 The hormones produced by the thyroid gland may drop too, which leads to tiredness and feeling sluggish.

-Physical changes – childbirth brings numerous physical and emotional changes.
+Childbirth brings numerous physical and emotional changes.
 There is the physical pain from the delivery, the worry of losing baby weight and perhaps the feelings of insecurity about the body in general.